XinSida/MOENAS-PSA/README.md

 MOENAS-PSA is able to reduce the evaluation cost through search space reduction while accomplishing multi-objective optimization of network architecture.

-The search space in this code is obtained with k=1 in the UCB algorithm.
+The search space of MOENAS in this code is obtained with k=1 in the UCB algorithm.
 ## Code Structure
 .